RajatYadav01/noter/README.md

 ### Overview

-This is a Note-taking web application which takes both text and audio as an input.
+This is a note-taking web application that accepts text, audio, and images as input when creating a note.

 ### Key features